ThibaultJanBeyer/Soo/README.md

 * Make easy custom-elements
 * Library size gziped 1KB
-* No bundling needed for virtual-dom, so if using modern browsers, just import and create.
+* No bundling needed, for virtual-dom or anything else, so if using modern browsers, just plug and create.

 ----